 Read more: Find out how to be a good project manager

 3. Save on VAT to cut back on labour costs

 Most extension work will attract VAT at 20 per cent on labour and materials, but if you use self-employed tradespeople who each turnover less than the threshold for VAT registration, you will not be charged this tax — saving on labour costs.
 Second hand materials sold by private individuals on the internet will also be free of VAT.

 Some types of work attract reduced-rate VAT at in any case — upgrading insulation and extending a building that’s been empty for two years, for example.

 For more information, visit www.homebuilding.co.uk/maximise-your-vat-reclaim.

-If you are building on or near the boundary of a neighbour, your extension will need to comply with the Party Wall Act (England & Wales) 1996.
+If you are building on or near the boundary of a neighbour, your extension will need to comply with the party wall act.
 If a party wall settlement is required, it will cost around £700 per neighbour; more if they use their own independent surveyors.

 You must notify your neighbours in writing about your extension plans eight weeks before you start.
 If you can get them to write back that they do not object or complete a party wall agreement waiver, you can avoid using a surveyor to arrange a party wall settlement and save on fees.

 It pays, therefore, to keep neighbours on board with your project, discussing plans and being considerate about any concerns they have.